Alimony & Maintenance

 This is because Texas laws governing the division of marital property require the courts to divide marital assets in a fair and equitable manner, and thus it is understood that receiving a fair portion of marital assets should be enough to provide both parties with the financial means they need to cover their basic necessities post divorce.

 However, there are a few circumstances in which the court may order spousal maintenance payments.
-If a spouse has been recently convicted of domestic violence against the other spouse or the couple’s children, then the court may accept a spousal maintenance request.
-The same may apply to a spouse who is disabled or the primary caretaker of a disabled child.
+If a spouse has been recently convicted of domestic violence against the other spouse or the couple’s children, or has received deferred adjudication for a family violence offense within two years before the divorce, then the court may accept a spousal maintenance request.

 How Long Can a Person Receive Spousal Maintenance Payments After the Divorce?

-Maintenance payments for marriages that lasted between 20 and 30 years may continue for up to 7 years.
+Maintenance payments for marriages that lasted between 20 and 30 years may continue for up to seven years.
 If the marriage lasted for more than 30 years, payments could be limited to 10 years.

 A few exceptions may apply to this rule.
 In some cases in which the spouse requesting the payments is disabled or cares for a disabled child, the court may decide that maintenance payments should continue for as long as necessary.
 Spousal maintenance payments end when either spouse passes away or when the party receiving payments gets married to someone else.